OWASP/AppSecTLV2019/sponsors/career-fair.md

 The Global AppSec TelAviv 2019 Career Fair is open to any company who is looking to hire new talent.
 The Career Fair will run for 3 hours during the last day of the session portion of the conference.

 Package includes:
-* 1.2m (4") skrited table and 2 chairs
+* 1.2m (4') skirted table and 2 chairs
 * Company logo in printed conference brochure (if time permits)
 * Company logo on official Global AppSec Tel Aviv 2019 Career Fair event page

-Rate Global AppSec Tel Aviv event table: $675
+Rate for companies already sponsoring the conference: $675
 General rate: $975

 Space is limited.
 Tables are on a first come first server basis.
 If you are interested, please conact [Kelly Santalucia](mailto:kelly.santalucia@owasp.org).